Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Morphisms from intersections

 In the case 1), the summands \eqref{brdsumeq} assemble using \Cref{lilem1} and \Cref{supprem} into a direct summand of \eqref{glinteq1} which has constant value $\on{Mor}(L,L')$ on $(\Lambda^2_0\times \{i\})^{\on{op}}$ for $1\leq i\leq m$ and vanishes on the remainder of $E_{\gamma}^{\on{op}}$.
 Passing to limits, we obtain the desired summand $\on{Mor}(L,L')\subset \on{Mor}_{\mathcal{L}}(M^L_{\gamma},M^{L'}_{\gamma'})$.
 In the case 2), the summands \eqref{brdsumeq} assemble using \Cref{lilem1} into a direct summand of \eqref{glinteq1} which has constant value $\on{Mor}(L,L')$ on $(\Lambda^2_0\times \{i\})^{\on{op}}$ for $1\leq i\leq m-1$, takes the value

 on $(\Lambda^2_0\times \{m\})^{\on{op}}$ and vanishes on the remainder of $E_{\gamma}^{\on{op}}$.
 The limit of this summand vanishes.\\

+\begin{remark} Let $\eta$ be a curve composed of segments, which is not necessarily a matching curve.
+The above arguments generalize to describe direct summands of $\on{Mor}_{\mathcal{L}}(M_{\eta}^L,M_{\gamma'}^{L'})$ associated to singular intersections, crossings and directed boundary intersections (defined as for matching curves) of $\eta$ and $\gamma'$.

-\begin{remark} The above discussion of boundary intersections can be generalized as follows.
-We consider two curves $\eta$ and $\gamma'$ in ${\bf S}$ which are composed of segments and such that $\eta$ begins or ends at an edge $e$ at which a segment $\tilde{\delta}$ of $\gamma'$ also lies.
-Reorienting $\eta$ if necessary, we assume that $\eta$ starts at $e$.
-We denote by $\delta$ the first segment of $\eta$ and by $v$ the singularity at which $\delta$ is located.
-We assume that $\tilde{\delta}$ also lies at $v$ and, reorienting $\gamma'$ if necessary, that $\tilde{\delta}$ also begins at $e$.
-We choose $\tilde{\delta}$ in such a way that it has the minimal number of intersections with $\delta$.
+In the case that $\eta$ begins or ends at an internal edge $e$, and $\gamma'$ has a segment $\delta'$ which begins or ends at $e$, we have the following further direct summands.
+Reorienting $\eta$ if necessary, we may assume that $\eta$ starts at $e$.
+We denote by $\delta$ the first segment of $\eta$ and by $v\in \mathcal{T}_0$ the vertex at which $\eta$ is located.
+We assume that $\delta'$ also lies at $v$ and, reorienting $\gamma'$ if necessary, that $\delta'$ also begins at $e$.
+We choose $\delta'$ in such a way that it has the minimal number of intersections with $\delta$.
 This arrangement roughly looks as follows (for $n=3$).